-Scott Von is a psychoanalyst and physician practicing in New York and director of the New Clinic for Integral Medicine & Psychiatry and of Analytica Institute.
+Scott Von is a psychoanalyst and physician and director of the New Clinic for Integral Medicine & Psychiatry and of Analytica Institute.
 He received his Doctor of Medicine at ACTCM/Shanghai University specializing in Integrative Medicine and Neuropsychiatry.
 He received his PhD in Psychoanalysis and Neuropsychology at LSE/University of London, while working with R D Laing, Felix Guattari, and their colleagues from Kingsley Hall and La Borde in anti-psychiatry and schizoanalysis.

 In addition to teaching at the above institutes, Doctor Von has taught and supervised as a professor at NYU, CUNY, Pacific College, ACTCM, CIIS, Esalen and other universities and institutes on the integration of medicine, psychiatry, and psychoanalysis.
 In this arena and at the New Clinic, he has pioneered the practice of Integral Medicine & Psychiatry, Comparative Medicine & Psychiatry, and Psychoanalytic Medicine & Psychiatry.
 His two volumes of clinical work – Schizoanalysis: Chaos & Complexity in Clinical Practice and Orgonomy: Integral Medicine & Psychiatry – have been published in limited editions and are currently available as part of the core curriculum at Analytica.
 A public edition is forthcoming, along with the further volumes Wild Analysis and The Future Analyst.